cbitstech/Purple-Robot/README.md

     export GRADLE_OPTS=-Xmx2048m

 On non-Unix platforms, you may also need to set your `JAVA_HOME` environment variable to point to you local copy of the Java Development Kit.

+### Building Purple Robot from Android Studio

+Once Purple Robot can be built from the command line, you can import the project into Android Studio and use that IDE as your primary Purple Robot development environment.

+Once Android Studio is installed, select "Import Non-Android Studio Project" and browse to the `Purple Robot` directory in downloaded repository.

+If prompted to use a different SDK, select Android Studio's default SDK.
+This will update the `local.properties` file.

+When prompted whether to use the Gradle wrapper, select `Cancel` and select the location of your Gradle 2.2.1 installation.
+Android Studio will sync the Purple Robot build files.

+Once Android Studio has successfully synced with the project, you should switch the build type to `release`, build the app's APK, and install it on your device.

 ### Questions or comments?